Pennsylvania Property Tax

 Gauging how the property tax is calculated and the proper amount is important, otherwise, you may be paying too much, too little, or not at all.
 Beyond this, there is a federal real estate tax deduction you can take if you itemize.
 But to determine how much the deduction is, who gets it, and when can be tricky.

-If you’re looking for additional support with your Pennsylvania tax questions, look no further.
-With Tax Pro Go, we’ll match you with someone with the right state expertise, including Pennsylvania property tax help.
-Tax Pro Go allows you to have your taxes done by a real tax pro without visiting an office.
-Get matched with a tax pro, upload your tax documents, and we do the rest.
-It’s that simple.
+If you’re looking for additional support with your Pennsylvania tax questions, look no further than H&R Block Virtual.
+We’ll pair you with a tax pro with state-specific expertise.
+You can have your taxes done by a real tax pro without visiting an office.